ibourn/ibourn/README.md

 🌐 **My Blockchain Journey:**

 - **Initial Spark:** Interest in blockchain technology ignited in 2017.
 Then the first lockdown was a turning point, discovering Web3 development with Ivan on Tech (now Moralis.io).
-- **Taking the Leap:** Decided in 2023 to pursue my passion for coding, problem-solving, and continuous learning in the blockchain space, I enrolled in the Alyra blockchain developer program to build a strong foundation.
+- **Taking the Leap:** In 2023, I decided to pursue my passion for coding problem-solving and Web3 by enrolling in the Alyra blockchain developer program to build a strong foundation.
-- **Currently**, I'm deepening my knowledge in blockchain technologies, participating in hackathons, online courses, and CTFs, and constantly exploring new ideas.
+- **Currently**, I'm deepening my knowledge in Foundry and exploring various aspects of Web3 through hackathons, online courses, and CTFs.

 ☕ **Fueled** by an insatiable curiosity and a desire to build, with skills for teamwork and supporting others.